radcamp/radcamp.github.io/AF-Biota/04_PCA_API.md

 ## Lets prove that they're gone now
 print(pca.samples_vcforder)
 ```
+      Number of PCs may not exceed the number of samples.
+      Setting number of PCs = 8
     [u'punc_IBSPCRIB0361' u'punc_JFT773' u'punc_MTR05978' u'punc_MTR17744'
      u'punc_MTR21545' u'punc_MTR34414' u'punc_MTRX1468' u'punc_MTRX1478']
+> **Note:** The number of PCs may not exceed the number of samples in the dataset.
+The `pca` module detects this and automatically reduces the number of PCs calculated.

 And now plot the new figure with the "bad" samples removed:
 ```python